RouterRetriever: Routing over a Mixture of Expert Embedding Models: Abstract

 \section{Abstract}

 Information retrieval methods often rely on a single embedding model trained on large, general-domain datasets like MSMARCO.
-While this approach can produce a retriever with reasonable overall performance, models trained on domain-specific data often yield better results within their respective domains.
-While prior work in information retrieval has tackled this through multi-task training, the topic of combining multiple domain-specific expert retrievers remains unexplored, despite its popularity in language model generation.
-In this work, we introduce \ours, a retrieval model that leverages multiple domain-specific experts along with a routing mechanism to select the most appropriate expert for each query.
-It is lightweight and allows easy addition or removal of experts without additional training.
-Evaluation on the BEIR benchmark demonstrates that \ours outperforms both MSMARCO-trained (+2.1 absolute nDCG@10) and multi-task trained (+3.2) models.
+While this approach can produce a retriever with reasonable overall performance, they often underperform models trained on domain-specific data when testing on their respective domains.
+Prior work in information retrieval has tackled this through multi-task training, but the idea of routing over a mixture of domain-specific expert retrievers remains unexplored despite the popularity of such ideas in language model generation research.
+In this work, we introduce \ours, a retrieval model that leverages a mixture of domain-specific experts by using a routing mechanism to select the most appropriate expert for each query. \ours is lightweight and allows easy addition or removal of experts without additional training.
+Evaluation on the BEIR benchmark demonstrates that \ours outperforms both models trained on MSMARCO (+2.1 absolute nDCG@10) and multi-task models (+3.2).
 This is achieved by employing our routing mechanism, which surpasses other routing techniques (+1.8 on average) commonly used in language modeling.
-Furthermore, the benefit generalizes well to other datasets, even in the absence of a specific expert on the dataset.
-To our knowledge, \ours is the first work to demonstrate the advantages of using multiple domain-specific expert embedding models with effective routing over a single, general-purpose embedding model in retrieval tasks\footnote{Code in \url{https://github.com/amy-hyunji/RouterRetriever}}.
+Furthermore, the benefit generalizes well to other datasets, even in the absence of a specific expert on the dataset. \ours is the first work to demonstrate the advantages of routing over a mixture of domain-specific expert embedding models as an alternative to a single, general-purpose embedding model, especially when retrieving from diverse, specialized domains.